thegenemyers/FASTK/README.md

 ### K-mer Table Class

-A Kmer\_Table object is a record with 6 fields as described in the comments of the declaration below:
+The Kmer\_Table class offers a simple, basic interface to access FastK table objects.
+It loads entire tables into memory and shields the user from the encoding details, so optimization for say serial access are not possible.
+Some parts of a Kmer\_Table record are visible for convenience but should never be modified by a user:

 ```
 typedef struct
   { int     kmer;       //  Kmer length
     int     minval;     //  The minimum count of a k-mer in the table
-    int     kbyte;      //  Kmer encoding in bytes
-    int     tbyte;      //  Kmer,count entry in bytes
     int64   nels;       //  # of unique, sorted k-mers in the table

-    uint8  *table;      //  The (huge) table in memory
-    void   *private[1]; //  Private field
+    void   *private[7]; //  Private fields
   } Kmer_Table;
 ```

-The field `table` is a pointer to an array of <code>nels</code> entries of size `tbyte` bytes where each item encodes a k&#8209;mer, count pair and the entries are **sorted** in lexicographical order of the k&#8209;mers.
+The table is conceptually an array of <code>nels</code> entries where each entry encodes a k&#8209;mer, count pair that are **sorted** in lexicographical order of the k&#8209;mers.
-The k&#8209;mer of a table entry is encoded in the first `kbyte` = (kmer+3)/4 bytes where each base is compressed into 2&#8209;bits so that each byte contains up to four bases, in order of high bits to low bits.
-The bases a,c,g,t are assigned to the values 0,1,2,3, respectively.
-As an example, 0xc6 encodes tacg.
-The last byte is partially filled if kmer is not a multiple of 4, and the remainder is guaranteed to be zeroed.
-The byte sequence for a k&#8209;mer is then followed by a 2-byte unsigned integer count with a maximum value of 32,767 (implying tbytes = kbytes+2) and a minimum value of `minval`.
-This later value is the maximum of (a) the cutoff given in the stub file (from the -t option of the FastK run producing the file) and (b) the `cut_off` parameter given to `Load_Kmer_Table`.
-The number of bytes in the count may change in a future version.

 ```
 Kmer_Table *Load_Kmer_Table(char *name, int cut_off);